-Minutes of meetings shall be taken by the Secretariat and must be completed within seven days after the meeting and circulated to the Chairperson and members of the Audit Committee for review thereof.
+Minutes of meetings shall be taken by the Secretariat and must be completed within seven days after the meeting and circulated to the Chairperson.
 The minutes must be formally approved by the Audit Committee at its next scheduled meeting.

 The CAE is responsible for the submission of reports of the APAC for inclusion in the agenda for the Council.
-As part of his duties, the Chairperson is responsible to attend and present the APAC reports at the Mayoral and Council meetings.
+As part of his/her duties, the Chairperson is responsible to attend and present the APAC reports at the Mayoral and Council meetings.

 9.5.
-Quorum and Members Responsibility
+Quorum and Members' Responsibility